Zocke07/LeistungsstarkesGameFramework-English/readme.md

 # Leistungsstarkes Game Framework

+Unofficial translation of [Leistungsstarkes Game Framework](https://github.com/ntut-xuan/LeistungsstarkesGameFramework) with the help of Google Translate.

 LGF (Leistungsstarkes Game Framework) is a Powerful Game Framework based on Professor 陳偉凱's Game Framework with some added functions.

 This project is not guaranteed to have a long-term maintenance.
 If you have any questions or any other desired features, please leave an issue.
 Wish you a happy use :D